 In short, the training budget gets spent, and it’s not necessarily wasted, but that doesn’t imply that you can be sure it’s effectively-spent.

 Thankfully not all companies are like this!
 But some undoubtedly are, and in any case HR Directors and their learning teams need to have a leadership development system that works, and can give measurable results.
 I know I did, and I spent many years being frustrated with the lack of such a “one-stop-shop.”
 There were always a lot of very good programs and promises, but at times I felt I was just delivering a shopping list of products rather than a comprehensive “leadership system” where I could positively demonstrate the difference made.
-So, I gave the challenge to the good people at Globalinx and BAC, and together we came up a solution.

 So, let me introduce you to Integrated Leadership, which combines Assessment tools, Surveys, Seminars and Coaching into one complete leadership development solution, with the goal of creating a “Highly-Engaged and High-Performing Organization that Achieves Extraordinary Results.”